 However, sometimes all you need is a good book to get past the darkest days.
 It reminds you to take a moment for yourself and provides you with the knowledge you require to provide the best care for your loved one or patient.

-Here are some books that could serve as a guiding principle to living a happier and more fulfilled life as a caretaker.
+Here are some books for caregivers, that could serve as a guiding principle to living a happier and more fulfilled life as a caretaker for an aging loved one.

 A Bittersweet Season: Caring for Our Aging Parent and Ourselves by Jane Gross